 Now, let’s get to work creating a new Pardot campaign to solve the “I want to capture more subscribers on the side of my company blog” project.

 Part 2: How to Create a Blog Subscriber Campaign in Pardot

 Creating a blog subscriber campaign in Pardot is relatively easy.
 You can do it by following these two steps:

 - In Pardot, navigate to Marketing > Campaigns

-I’ve named my campaign “Blog Subscribers”.
-This campaign will allow me to see how many blog visitors opt-in to my marketing database and how many blog subscribers ultimately end up with won opportunities.
 I have also created a new Folder titled “Blog Subscribers” as well.
-I create a new folder for each campaign so that I have a container to hold any additional marketing assets my campaign may need.
-In this example, you will likely end up with a form, an email or two, and a list so a folder is a nice way to keep those assets grouped.
+I created a new folder for each campaign so that I have a container to hold any additional marketing assets my campaign may need.
+In this example, you will likely end up with a form, an email or two, and a list, so a folder is a nice way to keep those assets grouped.

-I haven’t found the need to use Tags to date.
-If you use them please share how/why in the comments.
+I personally have not found the need to use Tags to date.
+However, if you use them, please feel free to share how or why in the comments.

-Click Create Campaign to save your new campaign.
+To finish the process, click Create Campaign to save your new blog subscriber campaign.

-Now that you’re campaign is setup you’re ready to build out the rest of your blog subscriber program.
+Now that your campaign is set up, you are ready to build out the rest of your blog subscriber campaign and program.
+Good luck!